Background

 Requirements

-• Manage goroutine lifecycle cleanly
+• Control goroutine lifecycle explicitly.

-Option 1: Worker Pool (Sync IO)
+Option 1: Worker Pool

 Pros

-• Avoids deep copy overhead
+• No deep copy overhead.

 Cons